adas2/algo-practice/README.md

 2. bitcount: Count the number of bits in a number
 3. bytelandian problem:
 4. DFS, BFS, TopSort: implementation of graphs
-5. Graph problems
+5. Graph problems:
-6. integer_division: Division wihout using divide operation
+6. integer_division: Division without using divide operation
 7. GCD of two numbers
 8. hammingwt: Calculate hamming weight
 9. Heapsort of a vector